Oumar Sissoko

-Oumar Sissoko (born 13 September 1987) is a professional footballer who plays as a goalkeeper for Championnat National 2 club Racing Besançon.
+Oumar Sissoko (born 13 September 1987) is a professional footballer who plays as a goalkeeper for Championnat National 2 club FC 93.
 Born in France, he is a former Mali international.
 He made 26 appearances for the Mali national team between 2008 and 2017.

 Club career

 Sissoko was born in Montreuil, France.
 In the 2011–12 season he was given the number 1 jersey at Metz.

 After a four-year spell in Metz, Sissoko signed a three-year contract with Ligue 1 side Ajaccio in June 2012.
 After the expiration of his contract, Ajaccio decided not to renew it; thus, he became a free agent.

 On 2 August 2015, Sissoko signed for Orléans.

 International career

 Sissoko played twice for the Mali national team at the Africa Cup of Nations in 2012.

 Personal life

 His cousin Mohamed Sissoko is also a professional footballer and was also capped for Mali.